Radio Quarantine Kolkata

-Radio Quarantine or Radio Quarantine Kolkata (abbreviated as RQK) is an Indian internet based community radio and podcast.
+Radio Quarantine or Radio Quarantine Kolkata (abbreviated as RQK) is an Indian internet-based community radio and podcast.
 It was founded on 25 March 2020 by a group of professors, directors and PhD students in response to social isolation protocols imposed as a result of the COVID-19 pandemic.

-It also refers to The Radio Quarantine, which was a Bangalore-based internet community radio launched a day later on 26 March and operated by a network of independent composers and instrument makers.

 History

-Radio Quarantine Kolkata

 Radio Quarantine was launched on 25 March 2020 in the city of Kolkata, West Bengal.
 It was founded by a group of professors, directors and PhD students in response to social isolation protocols following the outbreak of the COVID-19 pandemic in India.
-The group was formed after the Government of West Bengal had announced that a lockdown in the state was to be imposed and its launch coincided with the sudden imposition of the national lockdown by the Prime Minister Narendra Modi, which had been ordered a day before on 24 March.
-The station began operation as a community radio run from studio setups at homes with 10 administrators for technical and editorial oversight.
+The group was formed after the Government of West Bengal had announced that a lockdown in the state was to be imposed, and its launch coincided with the sudden imposition of the national lockdown by Prime Minister Narendra Modi, which had been ordered a day before on 24 March.
+The station began operation as a community radio run from studio setups at homes, with 10 administrators for technical and editorial oversight.

-The broadcast were hosted on the free of cost radio streaming platform ZenoRadio, and went live from 4 pm onwards on 25 March.
-The inaugural programme on the station was a 30-minute reading session by Sujaan Mukherjee, a researcher on the urban history of Kolkata at the Jadavpur University.
-The station begun as a 24/7 service with a mixture of pre-recorded original programmes and repeat programmes at other times, gathering around 5,000 listeners within the first 9 days of its launch.
+The broadcasts were hosted on the free-of-cost radio streaming platform ZenoRadio and went live at 4 pm on 25 March.
+The inaugural programme on the station was a 30-minute reading session by Sujaan Mukherjee, a researcher on the urban history of Kolkata at Jadavpur University.
+The station began as a 24/7 service with a mixture of pre-recorded original programmes and repeat programmes at other times, gathering around 5,000 listeners within the first nine days of its launch.